savysok/organize-photos/README.md

 I use this script to sort my Canon 450D camera photos from the SD Card.

-All photos must be in the same folder, no recursive folder searching yet.

 Requires exiftools and zenity to work.